 C++ Deque insert

-C++ Deque insert function inserts new element just before the specified position pos and the size of the container increases by the number of elements are inserted.
-Insertion of an element can be done either from front or from the back.
+The insert function in C++ Deque adds a new element just prior to the specified position pos, effectively increasing the container's size by the number of elements inserted.
+The insertion can occur either at the front or the back of the deque.

 Syntax